stephenh/tessell/docs/tutorial.md

 * Import the project into Eclipse
 * Run the `gwt-hack` launch and it should start up

-For setting up gwt-mpv within an existing project and other discussion about IDE/build issues, see [getting started](./gettingstarted.html).
+For setting up Tessell within an existing project and other discussion about IDE/build issues, see [getting started](./gettingstarted.html).

 A View
 ------